chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 **And what is DataOps again?
 From Wiki: DataOps is an automated, process-oriented methodology, used by analytic and data teams, to improve the quality and reduce the cycle time of data analytics.
 While DataOps began as a set of best practices, it has now matured to become a new and independent approach to data analytics**

-This guide will walk through the steps needed to perform GitHub Trunk based Data Development, for Python Notebooks and leverage Azure DevOps Boards and Pipelines for Continuous Integration and Deployment into Azure Databricks.
+This guide will walk through the steps needed to perform GitHub Trunk based Data Development for Python Notebooks and leverage Azure DevOps Boards and Pipelines for Continuous Integration and Deployment into Azure Databricks.
 We will be be building a Python Notebook that loads PetStore Dog Breed Data and queries/analyzes it.

 > 📝 Please Note, The objective isn't to dive deep into Databricks/Notebooks but rather leverage basic notebook functionality to show the value of  DataOps practices and how they can be applied within your organization/team/uses cases to work and collaborate more efficiently.